Getting tested for COVID-19

 Where to collect a home test

-All LFD rapid testing and some local PCR testing sites are operating as collection points for symptom-free home testing kits.
-Kits may also be collected from selected pharmacies and several local libraries.
+Kits may be collected from selected pharmacies and several local libraries.
 All testing and collection sites in Southend are viewable on this map.

 - you do not need to book an appointment.
 Test kits are Free

 - you can collect 2 packs of home test kits.
 Each pack contains seven tests

 - you must be over 18 years old to collect home test kit